Iranian passport access — 2026

 Frequently Asked Questions

 Yes, but the process is more demanding than for many other nationalities.
-You need to apply at the embassy or consulate of your primary destination country, provide extensive documentation (bank statements, employment proof, travel insurance, accommodation bookings, return flights), and attend an in-person interview.
-Rejection rates for Iranian applicants are higher than average, so thorough documentation is critical.
+You need extensive documentation (bank statements, employment proof, travel insurance, accommodation bookings, return flights) and an in-person interview.
+Rejection rates for Iranian applicants are higher than average.
 Applying through countries with lower rejection rates, such as Italy or Spain, can improve your chances compared to applying through Germany or France.

-What is the fastest way for an Iranian citizen to get a second passport?
+What is the fastest way for an Iranian to get a second passport?▾

-The fastest route is Turkey's citizenship by investment program, which grants full citizenship and a Turkish passport within 3 to 6 months in exchange for a $400,000+ real estate purchase.
-Other options include naturalization through residency (Georgia after 6 years, Armenia after 3 years with Armenian heritage), or citizenship through descent if you have parents or grandparents from countries that recognize jus sanguinis.
-Compare destination options using our visa checker tool.
+The fastest route is Turkey's citizenship by investment program, which grants full citizenship and a Turkish passport (with visa-free access to 110+ countries) within 3 to 6 months in exchange for a $400,000+ real estate purchase.
+Other options include naturalization through residency (Georgia after 6 years, Armenia after 3 years with Armenian heritage), or citizenship through descent if you have eligible ancestry.